ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 On the other hand, learning to plan, where an agent applies the knowledge learned from the past experience to planning, can scale up planning effectiveness in large domains.

 Recent advances in deep learning widen the access to better learning techniques.
 Combining traditional planning algorithms with modern learning techniques in a proper way enables an agent to extract useful knowledge and thus show good performance in large domains.
-For instance, Alpha(Go)Zero achieved its success by combining a deep neural network with MCTS.
+For instance, AlphaGo Zero achieved its success by combining a deep neural network with MCTS.

 However, in the above example, the neural network does not fully leverage the local planner:
 - Only the final output of the local planner (e.g. the searching probability distribution) is relevant to the agent's training.
 - Some other valuable information of the local planner (e.g. the trajectory with the most visit counts) is nowhere to be used.

 Hereby we raise the following question: is it possible to design a neural network that can fully leverage the local planner to further improve the effectiveness and efficiency of planning?

+## Revisit of AlphaGo Zero
+Let's first revist some key parts of AlphaGo Zero.

+###### Network Architecture